The Body’s Yes and No: Somatic Experiencing in Carlsbad, CA for Reconnecting With Boundaries

 Modern life reinforces the pattern.
 Constant digital notifications, open-office cultures, and social media comparison keep us in a state of low-grade hypervigilance, where pausing to check internal signals feels like a luxury we can’t afford.
 The result?
 Chronic boundary violations—both those we inflict on ourselves through overwork and perfectionism, and those we experience from others.

-Somatic Therapy: Listening to the Body’s Language of Consent
+Somatic Therapy for Boundaries in Carlsbad, CA: Listening to the Body’s Language of Consent

 Unlike traditional talk therapy, which often focuses on cognitive understanding and verbal scripting of boundaries, somatic therapy prioritizes the body as the primary source of truth.
 Developed by pioneers like Pat Ogden and Peter Levine, somatic approaches recognize that boundaries are first felt before they are spoken.